-- Reviewed management's methodology and assumptions, including yield curves, discounted cash flows, property growth rates, longevity assumptions and liquidity premiums relevant to each asset class; - Understood the valuation models used by management and obtained evidence to support the model's operation is in line with methodology;
+Reviewed management's methodology and assumptions, including yield curves, discounted cash flows, property growth rates, longevity assumptions and liquidity premiums relevant to each asset class;

 The valuations of Level 3 investments are typically based on either inputs into a valuation model or observable prices for proxy positions.
 This is inherently complex and requires the use of significant management judgement.